-The research in the Biomaterials Engineering Laboratory (BEL) in the Department of Bio and Brain Engineering at Korea Advanced Institute of Science and Technology (KAIST) is focused on the engineering of clinically relevant biocompatible materials that will exploit biological processes to detect and treat dysregulation of complex diseases.
-The recent interests of the BEL are in developing novel biosafe nanomaterials, understanding their interactions with biological microenvironments, and utilizing such nanotechnologies to enhance visualization, prevention, and treatment of cancer.
-The long-term goal of the BEL is to improve the function of living systems by designing materials, devices, and systems based on biological and non- biological components, or their hybrids.
-The BEL is an interdisciplinary research lab spanning the interface of materials science, chemistry, biology and medicine
+The research in the Therapeutic Biomaterials Engineering Laboratory (TBEL) in the Department of Bio and Brain Engineering at Korea Advanced Institute of Science and Technology (KAIST) is focused on the engineering of clinically relevant biocompatible materials that will exploit biological processes to treat dysregulation of complex diseases.
+The recent interests of the TBEL are in developing novel biosafe nanomaterials, understanding their interactions with biological microenvironments, and utilizing such nanotechnologies to enhance prevention and treatment of cancer.
+The long-term goal of the TBEL is to improve the function of living systems by designing materials, devices, and systems based on biological and non-biological components, or their hybrids.
+The TBEL is an interdisciplinary research lab spanning the interface of materials science, chemistry, biology and medicine.

 - 1. "Cooperative Tumor Cell Membrane Targeted Phototherapy" Heegon Kim, Junsung Lee, Chanhee Oh, and Ji-Ho Park, Nature Communications (2017) 15880.